trueheart78/trueheart78.com/now.md

 * Learning more about with Rails 5
 * Learning to work with [Braintree](https://www.braintreepayments.com/) in Rails.
 * Continuing my app study checklist.
-* Learning how to build a podcast site.
 * Learning [Programming Elixir](https://pragprog.com/book/elixir12/programming-elixir-1-2) by Dave Thomas
   * Left off at chapter 10: Processing Collections.
 * Updating [PileJockey.com](http://www.pilejockey.com/trueheart78).